cadmiumkitty/dalstonsemantics-dot-com/_services/taxonomies-for-confluence.md

 ## Taxonomies for Confluence

 Taxonomies for Confluence add-on makes it faster to adapt Confluence to managing software development lifecycle, enterprise architecture, data governance, regulatory compliance, and risk management documentation.
-It lets organizations:
+It enables:

- * Classify Confluence pages and blog posts by setting their type, subject and related concepts
+ * Page classification in Confluence by type, subject and related concepts
- * Use existing controlled vocabularies such as capability models, industry classifications, risk and control, or other corporate taxonomies for page and blog post classification
+ * Use of existing controlled vocabularies and reference data such as capability models, industry classifications, risk and control, or other corporate taxonomies for page classification
- * Build tables of contents using type, subject and related concepts
+ * Tables of contents with type, subject and related concepts
- * Improve search by using preferred and alternative concept labels to search for Confluence content
+ * Improved search by using preferred and alternative concept labels to search for Confluence content
- * Track documentation coverage
+ * Tracking of documentation coverage
- * Integrate Confluence into knowledge graphs by linking information assets across several systems using structured data and SPARQL federated queries
+ * Integration of Confluence into knowledge graphs using structured data and SPARQL federated queries.

 ### Frequently asked questions